Are Out-of-Court Settlements Taxable?

-Posted in Personal Injury on February 7, 2019
+Posted on February 7, 2019 in Personal Injury

 The vast majority of personal injury claims settle outside of court.
 Very few reach conclusions by a jury verdict.
 While this may seem like an easier resolution for the parties involved, it is vital for a plaintiff who receives a settlement outside of court to acknowledge his or her financial obligations.
 After receiving an out-of-court settlement, the plaintiff will not only need to handle his or her attorney’s fees, but the IRS may also expect a portion of the settlement.